My sump pump smells bad

 Plumbing

-The answer to 'my sump pump smells bad' is that a smelly sump pump is usually caused by bacteria buildup or rotting organic matter in the pump or pit.
-Common symptoms include a foul odor, slime, or discoloration in the sump pit.
-To fix this, you'll need to clean and disinfect the sump pump and pit.
+The answer to 'my sump pump smells bad' is that a smelly sump pump is often caused by bacteria growth, debris buildup, or a failing pump.
+This can lead to unpleasant odors and potential health issues if left unchecked.
+Common symptoms include a foul, rotten egg-like smell and slime or debris in the sump pit.

 Step-by-Step Guide